Mixed 3-manifolds are virtually special: Introduction

 There are a variety of groups with the property that every finitely generated subgroup is separable --- for instance, this was shown for free groups by M.\ Hall and for surface groups by Scott.
 A compact $3$--manifold is \emph{hyperbolic} if its interior is homeomorphic to a quotient of $\H^3$ (equivalently to the quotient of the interior of the convex hull of the limit set) by a geometrically finite Kleinian group.
-It was recently proved that hyperbolic $3$--manifolds with an embedded geometrically finite incompressible surface have virtually special fundamental groups \cite{Hier}.
-If such a manifold has no boundary tori, the associated virtually special cube complex is compact, otherwise it might be \emph{sparse}, see Section~\ref{sec:div}.
-Nevertheless, its fundamental group does contain a finite index subgroup that is $\pi_1X$ with $X$ compact special, though we will not use that fact.
+It was recently proved that hyperbolic $3$--manifolds with an embedded geometrically finite incompressible surface have fundamental groups that are virtually compact special \cite[Thm 14.29]{Hier}.
 This implies separability for all geometrically finite subgroups \cite[Thm 16.23]{Hier}.
-By the tameness \cite{Atam,CG} and covering \cite{Thu,Can} theorems all other finitely generated subgroups correspond to virtual fibers and hence they are separable as well.
+By Tameness \cite{Atam,CG} and Covering \cite{Thu,Can} Theorems all other finitely generated subgroups correspond to virtual fibers and hence they are separable as well.
 Very recently, Agol, Groves and Manning \cite[Thm 1.1]{Ahak} building on \cite{Hier} proved that the fundamental group of every closed hyperbolic $3$--manifold is virtually compact special and hence all its finitely generated subgroups are separable.
 For more details, see the survey article \cite{AFW}.

 Another striking consequence of virtual specialness is virtual fibering.
 Since special groups are subgroups of right-angled Artin groups, they are subgroups of right-angled Coxeter groups as well \cite{HsuW,DJ}.
 Agol proved that such groups are virtually residually finite rationally solvable (RFRS) \cite[Thm 2.2]{A}.
-Then he proved (\cite[Thm 5.1]{A}) that if the fundamental group of a compact connected oriented irreducible $3$--manifold with toroidal boundary is RFRS, then it virtually fibers.
+Then he proved that if the fundamental group of a compact connected oriented irreducible $3$--manifold with toroidal boundary is RFRS, then it virtually fibers \cite[Thm 5.1]{A}.
 In view of these results, every hyperbolic manifold with toroidal boundary virtually fibers \cite[Thm 9.2]{Ahak}.
 Similarly, our Theorem~\ref{thm:main} yields Corollary~\ref{cor:fiber}.